Action of 6 June 1942: Aftermath

 Sixteen merchant sailors and armed guards were killed in action, thirty-seven prisoners were taken, of whom fourteen were wounded, one armed guard died later aboard Stier.
-Two Germans were wounded and Stier continued raiding for 4 months, sinking only two more ships before being sunk by Stephen Hopkins in a mutually-destructive battle.
+Two Germans were wounded and Stier continued raiding for 4 months, sinking only two more ships before being sunk by the Liberty ship SS Stephen Hopkins in a mutually-destructive battle.
 SS Stanvac Calcutta was one of the few World War II merchant ships to be awarded the Merchant Marine Gallant Ship Citation.
 Ensign Anderson was promoted to the rank of lieutenant commander before leaving the navy sometime after the war.
 The American prisoners were eventually turned over to the Japanese.